Register New Revision

-Strengths, Weaknesses, Opportunities and Threats (SWOT) Analysis Matrix
+Strengths, Weaknesses, Opportunities and Threats (SWOT) Analysis Matrix Generator

 What is a SWOT Analysis?

-A SWOT analysis is a strategic planning technique used to help a person or organization identify its Strengths, Weaknesses, Opportunities, and Threats.
-This tool now includes the advanced cross-analysis (TOWS) matrix to generate four strategic action types: SO, ST, WO, WT.
+A SWOT analysis is a strategic planning technique used to help a person or organization identify its Strengths, Weaknesses, Opportunities and Threats.
+It combines an assessment of internal factors (what you control) with external factors (the environment around you), giving a balanced, bird's-eye view of the situation.

 StrengthsInternal, positive